-What Rent4Ring have prepared is a Sports Hatchback with the perfect setup for use on the Nordschleife.
+This is a Sports Hatchback with a good setup for use on the Nordschleife.
 Please remember it is a ROAD with tight bends and inclines, swooping declines and a combination of Roller-Coaster hurls that can cause your ears to pop with the elevation changes!

 It is not a Race Track.
 The Grand Prix Circuit is mostly flat and ready for those types of car - the Nordschleife is a road and the car needs to be either kept standard or set up for Fast Road conditions in my opinion.
 To help get this vehicle around as quickly as possible it comes with smaller Alloy Wheels which are lightweight and turn faster against a competitor such as Renault Clio RS200.

-The Race Harness was secured by one of the Rent4Ring team - it definitely holds you steady against the Recaro Bucket Seat.
-My passenger Nico was strapped in then we were both handed a bottle of water that sits in a secure holder either side of the door.
-Such a great feature - not to mention focus on customer well being!
+The Race Harness was secured by one of the team - it definitely holds you steady against the Recaro Bucket Seat.

 The Nordschleife was closed when we arrived at the gates.
 Somebody crashed a Renault Clio which is a shame.
 I remember indicating to allow a Renault Megane to pass during a previous visit, and he nearly toppled the car at Metzgesfeld!
 I stared in horror but luckily the car settled itself.
 He very nearly became another YouTube statistic and had something gone wrong it could have been another sad moment for everybody.